JasminDreasond/Tiny-Essentials/docs/README.md

 - 🔐 **[TinyCrypto.md](./libs/TinyCrypto.md)** — A flexible and browser-compatible AES-256-GCM encryption utility with support for complex JavaScript types like `Date`, `RegExp`, `Buffer`, and even DOM elements (in the browser).

+- 📄 **[TinyCertCrypto.md](./libs/TinyCertCrypto.md)** — A lightweight tool for managing RSA key pairs and X.509 certificates with support for generation, PEM parsing, encryption/decryption of JSON, and certificate metadata extraction.
+Works in both Node.js and browser environments (with limitations in browser).

 ---

 ### 2. **`basics/`**